Teaching Tackling Technique in Youth Football

 Knowing how to tackle isn’t only a must for defensive players.
 Offensive players and special teams players also have to be good tacklers because many times they need to stop the other team.

 “So the more repetition with it, the more drilling, the more confident the young football player becomes,” says Chuck Kyle, the longtime head football coach at St. Ignatius School in Cleveland.
-He has guided his program to 10 Ohio state and three national titles, and will coach the United States’ first junior national football team in 2009.
+Entering the 2013 season, he had guided his program to 11 Ohio state and three national titles.
+He also coached the first U.S. junior national football team in 2009.

 It’s important to coach youth football players to be aggressive tacklers.
 For front-on tackling, players should step into the tackle and hit with their shoulder pads – not their helmets.
 Tacklers should keep their feet moving to continue their momentum, and wrap both arms around a ball carrier while grabbing his jersey.